STEF0245/CodeJam3/README.md

 You need to clone/copy this repository and just create a ".env" file.

-Add "TOKEN=<your bot token>" in the ".env" file (nothing else no spaces not characters).
+Add "TOKEN=<your bot token>" in the ".env" file (nothing else no spaces nor characters).

 Then run "npm install discord.js dotenv mathjs", wait a few seconds.

 And run "node bot.js"

 It should respond with "Logged in as <your bot name>".

 Then you can go to Discord and send "!calc 2+2/2".

 The bot should respond with "Result: 3"

 You will also see "Received message: !calc 2+2/2, Evaluating expression: 2+2/2, Sending result: 3" in your terminal.

 These are examples ("a" and "b" are random numbers).

 It can do many things like:
 - Addition [a+b]
 - Subtraction [a-b]